rubenhorn/VU2022_XM_0091/README.md

  7. Update helm chart dependencies
  8. (On GKE, install the nginx ingress controller)
  9. Install helm chart

+ (!)
+The app is deployed locally on http://localhost:8080 or on <IP>.nip.io on GKE

 ## Folders:
  - /backend contains the backend of the app